lukerhansen/eye-code-pro/README.md

 ## Support

-For support with CodeSelect, please contact our team at support@codeselect.com or visit our help center.
+For support with CodeSelect, please contact our team at support@eyecodepro.com or visit our help center.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+**Copyright © 2025 Eye Code Pro.
+All rights reserved.**

+This code is publicly available for viewing and evaluation purposes only.
+No license is granted to use, modify, or distribute this software without explicit written permission.

+**Interested in licensing EyeCodePro?** Contact us at licensing@eyecodepro.com